Structure of the project

 You can run npm run dll:build -- --watch and npm run dll:serve in two separate command terminals.
 That way, after you save your changes and reload the page, the content will update.

-# translations:collect
+# translations:synchronize

 The task may end with an error if one of the following conditions is met: